ZoeLeBlanc/IntroToDH2020/schedule.md

 *Class Activities:*

-- Special class section with Meredith Martin on the Princeton Prosody Archive
+- Special class section with Meredith Martin on the Princeton Prosody Archive, covering the building of the project and computational poetry

 *Assignment for next class:*